Kentico/xperience-twilio-sendgrid/README.md

 The __Bounced in SendGrid__ column indicates whether the email is listed under SendGrid's __Suppressions → Bounces__ list.
 The __Bounces in Xperience__ column lists the number of bounces recorded in the Xperience database, and will be red if the number of bounces exceeds the _"Bounced email limit"_ setting in __Settings → On-line marketing → Email marketing__.
 Using the checkboxes and drop-down menu at the bottom of the grid, you can delete these suppressions to ensure that your emails are delivered to the recipients.

-## Contributing
+## Feedback & Contributing

-Check out [CONTRIBUTING.md](/CONTRIBUTING.md) to see the best places to file issues, start discussions, and begin contributing.
+Did you find a bug, have a feature request, or just want to let us know how we're doing?
+Create a new [GitHub Issue](https://github.com/Kentico/xperience-twilio-sendgrid/issues/new/choose) and tell us about it!
+If you'd like to contribute to the project, check out [CONTRIBUTING.md](/CONTRIBUTING.md) to get started.

 ## License